wkentdag/spike-wordpress/README.md

 #### filter results with query params

-by default the plugin dumps  all your posts into a single `wordpress.posts` array in the view locals, but you can use the `posts` option to make multiple queries. pass in an array of config objects with a `name` (required, so that you can access it in your locals at `wordpress[name]`) and any parameter supported by the [wordpress api](https://developer.wordpress.com/docs/api/1/get/sites/%24site/posts/):
+by default the plugin dumps  all your posts into a single `wordpress.posts` array in the view locals, but you can configure multiple queries in the `posts` config key. pass in an array of config objects with a `name` (required, so that you can access it in your locals at `wordpress[name]`) and any parameter supported by the [wordpress v1 api](https://developer.wordpress.com/docs/api/1/get/sites/%24site/posts/):

 ```js
 const locals = {}